 All Open Source code is hosted via Github, with a full list of public repositories embedded below.
 Developers are welcome to request parts of the code for other App Store applications that aren't listed below as well, just ask.

-The code that runs this site is a gevent based Python application written with the Bottle framework, using MongoDB to provide persistent storage for blog posts, github metadata and tweets.
+The code that runs this site is a Python application written with the Bottle framework, using PostgreSQL to provide persistent storage for blog posts and github repository information.
 It's entirely purpose-built to run this site, and would not be useful as a general open source project, but it may be posted on Github at some point.